 - Organise and personalise your inbox using custom views.

-- Creating Rules to automate email tasks.
+- Create Rules to automate email tasks.

-- Creating, sending and managing tasks.
+- Create, send and manage tasks.

 Am I Ready For This Course?